Italian Australian Foundation Bursary

 - Certified copy of Australian residency or citizenship

-- Proof of Italian descent (please supply a copy of your parent's or grandparent's Passport, Birth Certificate, Citizenship Certificate or Death Certificate - this does not need to be an original certified copy but the committee reserve the right to request the original at a later date if required)
+- Proof of Italian descent if applicable (please supply a copy of your parent's or grandparent's Passport, Birth Certificate, Citizenship Certificate or Death Certificate - this does not need to be an original certified copy but the committee reserve the right to request the original at a later date if required)

 - Any other information to support your application that may assist the committee in making its decision.

 Please ensure you have the above information available before you commence your online application.